dkvz/majorsetbe/README.md

 - [ ] Test all the alignement options in the editor and pretty much everything that can be altered with buttons including text styles
 - [x] Minify the CSS in the prod build (is it already (don't think so)?) -> Added the minify to the "bundle" npm script
 - [ ] Use Webpack instead of node-sass alone so that we can also minify the JS, use imports etc.
-- [ ] How do you make an image that links to its full size?
-I think right click open works because images have a urlset, but still

 ## Resources and links
 * Doc for Event Calendar custom functions (use the search thingy): https://docs.theeventscalendar.com